carderne/upid/README.md

 ## Demo
 You can give it a spin at [upid.rdrn.me](https://upid.rdrn.me/).

+## Benefits
+- **Context**: You'll never forget what kind of ID you're staring at.
+Is it a `user_` or a `prod_` or maybe a `role_`?
+Your product team will thank you, as will your API users.
+- **Compatible**: Under the hood it's just 128 bits, so you can pass it to Postgres or anything else and pretend it's a UUID.
+But you'll know your prefix is safely waiting to remind you what it is.
+- **K-Sortable**: UPID has 256 millisecond timestamp precision.
+This ensures data locality and while not leaking too much information about timing and ordering.
+- **Pretty**: The encoding is short, easily copy-pastable and URL-safe.
+It uses lower-case letters, which are prettier than upper-case ones.

 ## Implementations

 If you don't have time for ASCII art, you can skip to the good stuff: